andyatkinson/andyatkinson.github.io/_posts/2018-08-22-postgresql-foreign-key-constraints.md

 tags: [Databases, SQL, PostgreSQL]
 ---

+This post will focus on Foreign Key constraints.

-Foreign key constraints describe a data relationship and prevent half of the relationship from being deleted.
+Foreign Key constraints describe a data relationship and can be used to prevent half of the relationship from being deleted.

-Constraints can be browsed for a table.
-Run `\dt <tablename>` and look at the bottom `Foreign-key constraints` with a `REFERENCES`.
+Constraints can belong to a table or a column.
+Run `\dt <tablename>` from psql to browse `Foreign-key constraints` (look for `REFERENCES`) for the table.
+Take note of which fields they cover.

-They can also show up at the column-level when the referenced table has a primary key.

 Constraints are not deferrable by default.
-From my investigation the main use case for deferring constraint enforcement seems to be when multiple statements are issued in a transaction where a statement would otherwise violate the constraint.
+A use case for deferring constraint enforcement seems to be when multiple statements are issued in a transaction, when a statement would violate a constraint when enforced immediately, it can be made to only be enforced instead at the end of a transaction.

+In order for a constraint to be deferrable per transaction they must have been defined using `DEFERRABLE INITIALLY IMMEDIATE`.

-Constraints can be set as deferrable per transaction as long as the deferrable attribute was originally specified, i.e. `deferrable initially immediate`, or they can always be deferred with `INITIALLY DEFERRABLE`.
+Alternatively they can be made to be deferred by default with `INITIALLY DEFERRABLE`.

-A foreign key constraint may be altered later with [ALTER CONSTRAINT](https://www.postgresql.org/docs/9.4/static/sql-altertable.html) although to change this behavior with other constraints, I believe the constraint would need to be removed and then added again with the deferrable attribute set.

-#### Using `SET CONSTRAINTS`
+## Using `SET CONSTRAINTS`

 > SET CONSTRAINTS sets the behavior of constraint checking within the current transaction.

-According to the [SET CONSTRAINTS docs](https://www.postgresql.org/docs/9.1/static/sql-set-constraints.html), IMMEDIATE constraints are checked after each statement while deferred constraints are not checked until the transaction commits.
+Per [SET CONSTRAINTS](https://www.postgresql.org/docs/current/sql-set-constraints.html), IMMEDIATE constraints are checked after each statement while deferred constraints are not checked until the transaction commits.

-For example, within one transaction, there may be be multiple `INSERT` statements.
-Constraints like uniqueness may be enforced after every statement or deferred until the end of the statements when the transaction will be committed.

-*Why would the difference be significant?*

-This excellent [Hashrocket blog post on deferring constraints](https://hashrocket.com/blog/posts/deferring-database-constraints) goes in depth into an example with a list where each list item has a unique position.
+This excellent [Hashrocket blog post on deferring constraints](https://hashrocket.com/blog/posts/deferring-database-constraints) covers an example list where each list item has a unique position.

+When re-ordering list items, in each re-ordering, two list items would temporarily have the same position value as they are shuffled around.

+This would not be allowed normally because it would violate the uniqueness constraint on the position.

+How did they work around this?

+## Deferring Constraint Enforcement

-To briefly summarize the article, when re-ordering a list of items where each re-order generates an update statement per list item within a transaction, two list items would have the same position value.
-This would break because it would violate the uniqueness constraint.
-The solution was to defer enforcement of the unique constraint until the end of the transaction where each list item has a new position value.
+The solution was to defer the enforcement of the unique constraint until the end of the transaction.
+This way each list item will have a unique position value by that time.

 If a constraint is deferrable, it can have 3 classes (attributes of the constraint).
 The class of deferred constraint in the project I'm working on used `DEFERRABLE INITIALLY DEFERRED` which prompted this investigation.
-I found this is not the default behavior.

 Specifying deferrable this way would be more surprising than `INITIALLY IMMEDIATE` which is the default constraint behavior.
 For that reason, INITIALLY IMMEDIATE makes more sense as a default.

-This allows opting in to the deferrable constraint enforcement on a per transaction basis, but otherwise preserves the default behavior.
+This allows enabling deferral of constraint enforcement as needed but otherwise uses the default behavior.

 This was the recommendation from the Hashrocket article as well.

-#### Considering ON DELETE and ON UPDATE
+## Considering ON DELETE and ON UPDATE

-Another attribute to specify on foreign key constraints is how to handle when deletes or updates happen on referenced data.
-The [PostgreSQL constraints documentation](https://www.postgresql.org/docs/9.5/static/ddl-constraints.html) has an example with products, orders, and order items that is helpful.
+Another attribute to specify on Foreign Key constraints is how to handle deletes or updates on referenced data.

 For example, `ON DELETE RESTRICT` restricts deleting a product that an order item references.

-`NO ACTION` is the default behavior when no nothing is specified. `NO ACTION` allows the check to be deferred until later in the transaction.
-However, specifying `RESTRICT` as an initial setting makes sense to me, as a safeguard from deleting rows unintentionally.
+`NO ACTION` is the default behavior when nothing is specified. `NO ACTION` allows the check to be deferred until later in the transaction.

+However, specifying `RESTRICT` as an initial setting makes sense to me as a safeguard from deleting rows unintentionally.

 In the event, the cascade delete is desired, the constraint could be modified later.

-#### Summary and Recommendations
+## Summary

- * Foreign key constraints ensure data in a referenced table exists
+* Foreign Key constraints describe and enforce data relationships
- * Enforcement of constraints can be applied per statement in a batch of statements within a transaction, or deferred until the transaction commits
+* Enforcement of constraints can be configured, being applied per statement if needed
+* Constraint enforcement can be deferred until the transaction commits
 * Deletes or updates on referenced tables can be propagated or restricted

+Thanks!